luftywiranda13/generator-bunny/readme.md

 #### Select the type of commit
 This project follows the [AngularJS Commit Message Conventions][angular-conventions-link].

-Following the conventions is important if you want to start a maintainable and scalable project.<br />
+Following a standardize commit message format is important if you want to start a maintainable and scalable project.<br />
 Also it is required to make automated releasing works.